awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 + Tag parameters individually, and then secure access from different levels, including operational, parameter, EC2 tag, or path levels\.
 + Reference AWS Secrets Manager secrets by using Parameter Store parameters\.
 + Use Parameter Store parameters with other Systems Manager capabilities and AWS services to retrieve secrets and configuration data from a central store\.
 The following AWS services support Parameter Store parameters: Amazon EC2, Amazon Elastic Container Service, AWS Lambda, AWS CloudFormation, AWS CodeBuild, and AWS CodeDeploy\.
-+ Configure integration with AWS KMS, Amazon SNS, Amazon CloudWatch, and AWS CloudTrail for encryption, notification, monitoring, and audit capabilities\.
++ Configure integration with AWS Key Management Service \(KMS\), Amazon Simple Notification Service \(SNS\), Amazon CloudWatch, and AWS CloudTrail for encryption, notification, monitoring, and audit capabilities\.

 ## Getting Started with Systems Manager Parameters<a name="sysman-paramstore-gs"></a>